Admission Retention & Exit Requirements

-The Teacher Education Council (TEC) will make final decisions regarding admission to Pre-Service Teaching.
-In cases where the TEC must refuse admission to candidates, assistance will be given for developing other career plans.
+The Teacher Education Council (TEC) will make final decisions regarding admission to Student Teaching.
+In cases where the TEC must refuse you admission, assistance will be given for developing other career plans.

-Pre-service teaching candidates are permitted to request up to three schools/districts in which to complete the pre-service teaching experience; however, they are not guaranteed placement in their preferred sites.
-Factors included in the placement decision-making process include variation of the candidate’s early field experiences, as well as the needs of the cooperating school/district.
-Additionally, secondary candidates cannot complete their pre-service teaching experience in the same high school from which they graduated; and no candidate may complete pre-service teaching with a cooperating teacher who was once his/her teacher in a K-12 setting.
-Under no circumstances should candidates attempt to secure their own placements.
-All arrangements for pre-service teaching are handled through the Director of Field Experiences.
+You can request up to three schools/districts in which to complete the student teaching experience; however, you are not guaranteed placement in your preferred sites.
+Factors included in the placement decision-making process include variation of your early field experiences, as well as the needs of the cooperating school/district.
+Additionally, you cannot complete your student teaching experience in the same high school from which you graduated nor with a cooperating teacher who was once your teacher in a K-12 setting.
+Under no circumstances should you attempt to secure your own placements.
+All arrangements for student teaching are handled through the director of field experiences.

-If the aforementioned conditions have been met, the Director of Field Experiences will attempt to secure an out-of-area placement.
-Such placements incur additional fees for university supervisor travel and/or contract remuneration.
+If the conditions have been met, the director of field experiences will attempt to secure an out-of-area placement.
+Such placements incur additional fees for university supervisor travel and/or contract payment.
 Depending on the distance from campus, the chair may assign a DSU faculty member to serve as university supervisor.
-In those cases, candidates are responsible to paying additional travel expenses beyond the 80 mile radius.
+In those cases, you are responsible for paying additional travel expenses beyond the 80-mile radius.
 In cases where a DSU faculty member cannot serve as university supervisor, a supervisor closer to the placement site will need to be hired.
-Candidates will be responsible for paying the full supervision fee, which varies regionally within the range of $350 to $3000.
-Fees associated with out-of-area placements will be added to the candidate’s DSU bill for pre-service teaching term.
+You will be responsible for paying the full supervision fee, which varies regionally within the range of $350 to $3000.
+Fees associated with out-of-area placements will be added to your DSU bill for the student teaching term.

-Candidates who earn an “S” (satisfactory) grade for pre-service teaching and have completed all program requirements may successfully exit the program.
-Candidates cannot successfully complete pre-service teaching without having completed all required assignments as detailed in the Pre-Service Teaching Handbook.
-Additionally, the Unit Plan and Impact on Student Learning project must be completed with a score of “proficient” (3) or better on each criterion; otherwise, candidates will need to revise and resubmit.
-Candidates must score at “emergent” (2) or above (with no more than 3 “emergent” scores) on all criteria in the final evaluation rubric.
+Candidates who earn an S (satisfactory) grade for student teaching and have completed all program requirements may successfully exit the program.
+You cannot successfully complete student teaching without having completed all required assignments as detailed in the Student Teaching Handbook.
+Additionally, the Unit Plan and Impact on Student Learning project must be completed with a score of proficient (3) or better on each criterion; otherwise, you will need to revise and resubmit.
+You must score at emergent (2) or above (with no more than three emergent scores) on all criteria in the final evaluation rubric.

-DSU candidates who successfully complete all of the requirements of the Teacher Education Program will be recommended to ESPB for initial teacher licensure in the state of North Dakota by the chair of the Department of Education.
-Those candidates interested in becoming licensed/certified in another state should contact that state’s Department of Education to determine guidelines for reciprocity.
+If you successfully complete all the requirements of the Teacher Education program, you will be recommended to ESPB for initial teacher licensure in the state of North Dakota by the chair of the Department of Education.
+If you are interested in becoming licensed/certified in another state, you should contact that state’s Department of Education to determine guidelines for reciprocity.